 - Generate 1.5kg of greenhouse gas per household2

-In the last 40 years alone, the world has already lost almost 60% of the global wildlife population, and climate change is emerging as the biggest threat to biodiversity.
+In the last 40 years alone, the world has already lost almost 60% of the global wildlife population3 and climate change is emerging as the biggest threat to biodiversity.

-The whole point of earth hour is sharing the message so that it builds momentum, drives lifestyle changes and hopefully, powers change to legislation that helps protect our planet.
+The whole point of earth hour is sharing the message so that it builds momentum, drives lifestyle changes and hopefully, people with power change legislation that helps protect our planet.

-ENJO Australia is in a very privileged position to have both Customers and Sales Representatives around the country who choose to use and advocate environmentally responsible products, giving us a platform to share movements like earth hour with people who, like us, want to make a difference.
+ENJO Australia is in a very privileged position to have customers and ENJO Business owners around the country who choose to use and advocate environmentally responsible products, giving us a platform to share movements like Earth Hour with like-minded people who want to make a difference.

-With the help of our Sale Representatives alone, we hope to ‘Demo to make a difference’ and share the message of earth hour with 16,250 Australians in just one hour, and we’d love for our Customers to get involved too and help boost this figure.
+With the help of our ENJO Business owners, we hope to ‘Demo to make a difference’ and share the message of Earth Hour with 16,250 Australians in just one hour, and we’d love for our customers to get involved too.

-If you want to keep things simple – turn the lights out for an hour on the 24 March between 8.30-9.30pm.
-Remember to sign-up on the website and be counted for taking part!
+If you want to keep things simple – turn the lights out for an hour on the 30 March between 8.30-9.30pm.
+Remember to sign-up and be counted for taking part!

-If you’re looking for ways to be kinder to the environment in your home life, hold an ENJO Demo for earth hour, and find out how a chemical-free cleaning routine can help protect the planet, and help share the message of earth hour with your friends and family.
+If you’re looking for ways to be kinder to the environment in your everyday home life, hold an ENJO Demo for Earth Hour, and find out how a chemical-free cleaning routine can help protect the planet, a great way to share the message with your friends and family.

-Share your thoughts on the issue, chat about them, use social media and sign up to connect2earth.org to see what people are saying around the world about earth hour.
+Share your thoughts on the issue, chat about them, use social media and sign up to switch off to see what people are saying around the world about Earth Hour.

-But what changes can I make day-to-day to make a difference?
+But what changes can I make everyday to make a difference?